 No experience?
 No problem.

-If you don’t have any social media or even digital marketing experience, there are countless free online courses and certificates that you can take in a few days or even hours.
+If you don't have any social media or even digital marketing experience, there are countless courses and certificates that you can take in a few days or even hours.
+I recently published a big list of free online social media courses which you'll definitely find useful.

 Here some free certifications that I've either taken or been recommended: